 Guaranteed renewable contracts, such as long-term care policies, provide the insurance company with the ability to raise premium rates in recognition of deteriorating experience.
 Such premium rate increases often are subject to regulatory approval.
-There is nothing definitive in the accountant guidance that states whether future premium rate increases may be considered in testing for "profits followed by losses."
+There is nothing definitive in the accountant guidance that states whether future premium rate increases may be considered in testing for profits followed by losses.
 However, because testing for profits followed by losses is closely related to premium deficiency testing, the assumptions used in this testing generally are comparable.
 Future premium rate increases are typically considered in testing for premium deficiencies and in establishing reserves under loss recognition for guaranteed renewable business.
 Therefore, many practitioners believe that consideration of premium rate increases in testing for profits followed by losses also would be appropriate.

-In determining when and at what level to project future premium rate increases when performing tests for "profits followed by losses," practitioners often include the following considerations:
+In determining when and at what level to project future premium rate increases when performing tests for profits followed by losses, practitioners often include the following considerations:

-- Historical and projected experience and the level of premium rate increase that such experience might support under the contracts; - Management decisions regarding premium rate increases and how far along management is in the process of obtaining approval for the premium rate increase requests with regulators, as the premium rate increases are often included in financial reporting prior to approval;

-- The likelihood of regulatory approval (if required) and the likely amount that will be approved; - Experience related to prior premium rate increases the company has applied for; and/or - Other industry, business, and regulatory environment considerations.
+- Historical and projected experience and the level of premium rate increase that such experience might support under the contracts; - Management decisions regarding premium rate increases and how far along management is in the process of obtaining approval for the premium rate increase requests with regulators; - The likelihood of regulatory approval (if required) and the likely amount that will be approved; - Experience related to prior premium rate increases the company has applied for; and/or - Other industry, business, and regulatory environment considerations.